Between the Lines (TV series): Background

 Until the 1970s, complaints against the police in Britain were dealt with internally, with no outside oversight, leading to public dissatisfaction amid allegations that misconduct and corruption were not being effectively dealt with.
 The 1976 Police Act established the Police Complaints Board, an independent review body, but following the Scarman Report in 1982 this was replaced by the more effective Police Complaints Authority, creating the background of the series.
 However, even today, under the current Independent Police Complaints Commission (IPCC), the majority of complaints against the police are dealt with internally.
 The IPCC investigates the most serious cases and deals with appeals.
 At the time of the series in the 1990s, the department of the Metropolitan Police responsible for internal investigations was the Complaints Investigation Bureau (CIB); it has subsequently been replaced by the Directorate of Professional Standards (DPS).

 The two first series of Between the Lines is a dramatisation of the work of the CIB.
 In the third series focus is shifted more towards the secret services and MI5 in particular.
 John Deakin, whose shadow is present throughout all three series, has a past in the Ulster police.
-He is the "fireproof" high rank detective who decides which other high ranked detectives that may use which methods.
+He is the "fireproof" high rank detective who decides which other high ranked detectives may use which methods.
 Tony manages to discover who he really is, but not good enough.
 Deakin also has contacts in the secret services.
 And the final two episodes ("The End User" 1 & 2) deals with a story of illegal weapon smuggling to Northern Ireland.
 Although set primarily in London, one episode was filmed partly in Bolton, with the Town Hall appearing in several scenes.

-Guest stars in the series included many well-known British actors who have gone on to star in other major television dramas and/or movies, including Daniel Craig, James Nesbitt, Jerome Flynn, Bernard Hill, David Morrissey, Jaye Griffiths, Paul Brooke, Francesca Annis, Sylvestra Le Touzel, John Hannah, Michael Kitchen, David Hayman, Hermione Norris, Edward Tudor-Pole, Ray Winstone, Larry Lamb, Hugh Bonneville, Marc Warren and Jonny Lee Miller.
+Guest stars in the series included many well-known British actors who have gone on to star in other major television dramas and/or movies, including Daniel Craig, James Nesbitt, Jerome Flynn, Bernard Hill, David Morrissey, Jaye Griffiths, Paul Brooke, Francesca Annis, Sylvestra Le Touzel, John Hannah, Michael Kitchen, David Hayman, Hermione Norris, Edward Tudor-Pole, Ray Winstone, Larry Lamb, Hugh Bonneville, Marc Warren, Ben Chaplin and Jonny Lee Miller.
 Most of them were unknown or less known, prior to their appearances in this series.